Make an appointment online – schedule now!

 Schedule a surgery online now

 If you need financial assistance, please click here.
 Public surgery days are typically Tuesdays, Wednesdays, Thursdays, Fridays, and one Saturday a month.
 Check our Calendar to see the dates we are closed in addition to Sundays.
 An appointment and payment of a $20.00 non-refundable deposit (per animal) are required.
 The deposit will be taken at the time of scheduling and will be applied toward the cost of services.
 If you need to reschedule, call at least 48 hours prior to your appointment and we can apply the deposit to your rescheduled appointment.
-To schedule an appointment or for more information, please complete the intial intake form by clicking the button below to get started.
+To schedule an appointment or for more information, please complete the initial intake form by clicking the button below to get started.
 [Hablamos español; llama al 970-672-3550.]